zerospiel/docs/docs/admin/kof/kof-install.md

       This is the only option which does not need access to create external DNS records for service endpoints such as `kof.example.com`.

+For for information on long-term storage planning, review the [KOF Retention](./kof-retention.md) page, which covers retention and replication strategies.

 ### DNS auto-config

 To avoid [manual configuration of DNS records](./kof-verification.md#manual-dns-config) for service endpoints later,